 4C - French drains are ground under repair.

-5 - Preferred Lies in Bunker: When a player’s ball lies in a bunker, the player may take free relief once by placing the original ball or another ball in and playing it from this relief area:
+5 - DUE TO COVID GUIDELINES RAKES ARE NOT AVAILABLE THEREFORE- Preferred Lies in Bunker: When a player’s ball lies in a bunker, the player may take free relief once by placing the original ball or another ball in and playing it from this relief area:

 5A - Reference Point: Spot of the original ball